-in respect of borrowed money;
+(1) in respect of borrowed money;

-(2) evidenced by bonds, notes, debentures or similar instruments or letters of credit (or reimbursement agreements in respect thereof);

-- (3) in respect of banker's acceptances; - (4) representing Capital Lease Obligations; - (5) representing the balance deferred and unpaid of the purchase price of any property or services due more than six months after such property is acquired or such services are completed; or (6) representing any Hedging Obligations.

-if and to the extent any of the preceding items (other than letters of credit and Hedging Obligations) would appear as a liability upon a balance sheet of the specified Person prepared in accordance with GAAP.
+- (2) evidenced by bonds, notes, debentures or similar instruments or letters of credit (or reimbursement agreements in respect thereof); - (3) in respect of banker's acceptances; - (4) representing Capital Lease Obligations; - (5) representing the balance deferred and unpaid of the purchase price of any property or services due more than six months after such property is acquired or such services are completed; or - (6) representing any Hedging Obligations, if and to the extent any of the preceding items (other than letters of credit and Hedging Obligations) would appear as a liability upon a balance sheet of the specified Person prepared in accordance with GAAP.
 In addition, the term "Indebtedness" includes all Indebtedness of others secured by a Lien on any asset of the specified Person (whether or not such Indebtedness is assumed by the specified Person) and, to the extent not otherwise included, the Guarantee by the specified Person of any Indebtedness of any other Person.

-"Investments" means, with respect to any Person, all direct or indirect investments by such Person in other Persons (including Affiliates) in the forms of loans (including Guarantees or other obligations), advances or capital contributions (excluding (i) commission, travel and similar advances to officers and employees made in the ordinary course of business, (ii) advances or extensions of credit to customers in the tordinary course of business, (iii) any debt or extension of credit to presented by a bank deposit other than a time deposit), purchases or other acquisitions for consideration of Indebtedness, equive for excursions, together with all items that are or would be classified as investments on a balance sheet prepared in accordance with GAAP.
-If BioScrip or any Subsidiary of BioScrip sells or otherwise disposes of any Equity Interests of any direct or indirect Subsidiary of BioScrip such that, after giving effect to any such sale or disposition, such Person is no longer a Subsidiary of BioScrip, BioScrip will be deemed to have made an Investment on the date of any such sale or disposition equal to the Fair Market Value of BioScrip's Investments in such Subsidiary that were not sold or disposition of a Person that holds an Investment in a third Person will be deemed to be an Investment by BioScrip or such Subsidiary in such third Person in anount equal to the Fair Market Value of BioScrip or and nanount equal to the Fair Market Value of BioScrip or any Subsidiary of BioScrip
+"Investments" means, with respect to any Person, all direct or indirect investments by such Person in other Persons (including Affiliates) in the forms of loans (including Guarantees or other obligations), advances or capital contributions (excluding (i) commission, travel and similar advances to officers and employees made in the ordinary course of business, (ii) advances or extensions of credit to customers in the ordinary course of business, and (iii) any debt or extension of credit represented by a bank deposit other than a time deposit), purchases or other acquisitions for consideration of Indebtedness, Equity Interests or other securities, together with all items that are or would be classified as investments on a balance sheet prepared in accordance with GAAP.
+If BioScrip or any Subsidiary of BioScrip sells or otherwise disposes of any Equity Interests of any direct or indirect Subsidiary of BioScrip such that, after giving effect to any such sale or disposition, such Person is no longer a Subsidiary of BioScrip, BioScrip will be deemed to have made an Investment on the date of any such sale or disposition equal to the Fair Market Value of BioScrip's Investments in such Subsidiary that were not sold or disposed of in an amount determined as provided in the final paragraph of the covenant described above under the caption "- Certain Covenants - Restricted Payments."
+The acquisition by BioScrip or any Subsidiary of BioScrip of a Person that holds an Investment in a third Person will be deemed to be an Investment by BioScrip or such Subsidiary in such third Person in an amount equal to the Fair Market Value of the Investments held by the acquired Person in such third Person in an amount determined as provided in the final paragraph of the covenant described above under the caption "- Certain Covenants - Restricted Payments."
+Except as otherwise provided in the indenture, the amount of an Investment will be determined at the time the Investment is made and without giving effect to subsequent changes in value.